Dorlings History, Family Crest & Coats of Arms

 Early Notables of the Dorlings family (pre 1700)

-More information is included under the topic Early Dorlings Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Dorlings Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dorlings family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Dorlingss to arrive in North America: Joe Dallinger who settled in Barbados in 1635; Cornelius Dawling settled in Virginia in 1654; Thomas Dawling arrived in Philadelphia in 1878.